3 easy ways to support your child this exam season

 A lot of children learn differently, speak to your child to find out what’s the best way for them revise: a textbook or explaining concepts out loud to a study partner (you).
 This is why it’s best to always consult teachers and counsellors on your child’s learning strengths and weaknesses.
 Armed with this information you will know where they most need help and where you can just let them be.
 When you know your child’s strengths and weaknesses, you will know how they do their thing and how they do it effectively — within a reasonable time frame, of course.

-The worst that could and has happened to some students is studying hard all night, only to discover in the morning that they were studying for the wrong subject.
+The worst that could and has happened to some students are studying hard all night, only to discover in the morning that they were studying for the wrong subject.
 Have a copy of their exam timetable so that you can remind your child what they’re studying for.
 It also means that you know exactly when you need to get them to their exam venue on time.

 There you have it, a healthy, balanced plan to help you support your child to do their best this exam season.